plone/buildout.coredev/docs/git.rst

    Get an overview of the repository status.

-   If there are files on the index, or files not tracked by git, or the status of your local branch with regards to the remote, etc.
+   If there are files on the index, or files not tracked by Git, or the status of your local branch with regards to the remote, etc.

 diff
-   See the current changes made to the files already tracked by git.
+   See the current changes made to the files already tracked by Git.

    .. note::
       Fear not, if you used ``git add SOME_FILE`` and then ``git diff`` doesn't output anything you haven't lost your changes!